globocom/secDevLabs/owasp-top10-2016-mobile/m5/panda_zap/README.md

 ## PR solutions

-[Spoiler alert 🚨] To understand how this vulnerability can be mitigated, check out [these pull requests](https://github.com/globocom/secDevLabs/pulls?q=is%3Apr+is%3Aclosed+label%3A%22Panda+Zap%22+label%3AM5-OWASP-2016+label%3A%22mitigation+solution+%F0%9F%94%92%22)!
+[Spoiler alert 🚨] To understand how this vulnerability can be mitigated, check out [these pull requests][these pull requests]!

 ## Contributing